Home

 Talking To Children About Divorce

 Talking to children about divorce can be uncomfortable, but it's vital to your children's growth and healing to be able to express their feelings.
 By providing a safe environment for them to open up, they will let you in on what they think about the divorce and life in general.
 This in turn, can forge a strong relationship that endures beyond their childhood.
-For tips on how to get started talking to children about divorce, read the following article by Laura Campbell.
+For tips on how to get started talking to your children about divorce, read the following article by Laura Campbell.

 I recently had the opportunity to drive home from a weekend away with my two children and spend five hours alone in the car with them.
 At ages 11 and 14, sometimes our time in the car where no one can walk away, ignore or otherwise avoid conversations, is a wonderful opportunity to really gain valuable insight as to how they are feeling.